 CCN GAC workshops are expected to be highly interactive, starting with an overview of the question and a debate between two or more proponents of competing hypotheses or theories and then moving to commentaries and reactions from the rest of the GAC team.
 We expect that GAC kickoff discussion will be approximately one hour long, followed by structured commentary, fireside chat, and/or other formats presented by other GAC members for two to three hours.
 Importantly, we expect these CCN GACs not to be a series of isolated talks, but instead an integrated presentation of competing viewpoints and open questions focused on moving the scientific process forward.
 Key components of the debate and discussion should include focus on identifying conflicting experimental results and brainstorming specific experimental approaches and potential empirical (or theoretical) outcomes that might arbitrate the competing theories.

-CCN GAC workshops (debates + commentary) will be live broadcast to an audience with a capacity of thousands, with the opportunity for live interaction from the audience is encouraged during the live event.
+CCN GAC workshops (debates + commentary) will be recorded and broadcast to an audience with a capacity of thousands; interaction from the audience is encouraged during the live event.

 GAC special issue manuscripts

 After the initial debate and workshop, the GAC team is expected to develop and submit the invited submission manuscript to the publication venue arranged by CCN.